 - Fortified church planned for restoration.

 - Commercial lime kiln and pit planned for construction

 - Traditional forge planned for establishment.

 - New economic opportunities, particularly in dairy farming, planned.

 - Tourism and guesthouse workshop

-Learn more about our other projects like the Carpathian Villages by getting actively involved, signing up for our newsletter, or joining our active community of online followers.
+Learn more about our other projects like Daia by getting actively involved, signing up for our newsletter, or joining our active community of online followers.